 To encourage students to think about the future of engineering design and the intellectual foundations which are essential for the development of the field, NSF and ASME sponsor a student design essay competition.
-Winners are invited to attend the 2019 ASME Design Technical Conference (IDETC) in Anaheim, California and will receive reimbursement for expenses up to a maximum of $1,500.
+Winners are invited to attend the 2020 ASME Design Technical Conference (IDETC) in St. Louis, Missouri and will receive reimbursement for expenses up to a maximum of $1,500.

 The Competition – Story

 You are a consultant working for a high tech, global manufacturing enterprise.
 That company wants to position itself to be a leading major high-tech global design and manufacturing enterprise in the year 2035.
 As a consultant, you want the company to succeed so you will need to:

 - Define the characteristics of a successful high-tech global design and manufacturing company in the year 2035.

 - Identify the research challenges it will face.

 - Identify the mode of operation of the company.

 - Determine what partnerships it will need to form.

 - Identify what technology will be necessary to support its employees in being globally competitive.

 We are particularly interested in research issues that those in academia will need to address over the intervening years to enhance the competitiveness of this company.
 We are interested especially in the scientific foundations for understanding the product realization process which are suitable for a global manufacturing enterprise.